 Merkel makes climate and energy policy a major focus of Germany’s G7 presidency.
 At the Petersberg Climate Dialogue in May, a preparatory meeting for Paris, Merkel says Germany will double its contribution to international climate financing by 2020.
 In 2009, industrialised nations agreed to mobilise $100 billion dollars (87 billion euros) annually by 2020 to help developing countries mitigate climate change and adapt to its effects.
 “We are aware that the industrialised nations as a whole will have to do more if we are to honour the pledge," Angela Merkel said with regard to other G7 members.
 At the G7 summit in Germany in June, she pushes G7 leaders to commit to the concept of "decarbonising" their economies by the end of the century – a move which meets much praise from environmental NGOs.

-Shortly before the summit, Greenpeace head Kumi Naidoo said in an interview there was absolutely no doubt Merkel had worked hard to make Paris a success - despite her domestic shortcomings.
-Jennifer Morgan, who is Global Director of the Climate Program at the World Resources Institute and has met Merkel, told the Clean Energy Wire the Chancellor had a deeper knowledge of climate issues than any other head of state.
+Shortly before the summit, then Greenpeace head Kumi Naidoo says in an interview there was absolutely no doubt Merkel had worked hard to make Paris a success.
+Jennifer Morgan, who today is Executive Director of Greenpeace International and has discussed matters with Merkel in the past, tells the Clean Energy Wire before the Paris meeting the Chancellor had a deeper knowledge of climate issues than any other head of state.
 Morgan believes Merkel's nickname "Climate Chancellor" is definitely justified from an international perspective: "I have no doubt that she understands the science and what’s at stake."